Franz0425/photo-enhancer/README.md

-# AI Photo Enhancer
+# 4K Photo Enhancer

-A modern, elegant photo enhancer that automatically upscales images to 4K using AI (Real-ESRGAN model).
+A simple and elegant web tool to automatically enhance photos to 4K using AI (Replicate API).

+## Features
+- Modern elegant black theme
+- Fully automatic enhancement
+- Works on mobile and desktop
+- Cloud AI processing

 ## How to Use
+1. Open the site in your browser.
-1. Upload your photo.
+2. Upload a photo.
-2. Click **Enhance Photo**.
-3. Wait for processing.
+3. Wait for the AI to process it.
-4. Download your enhanced image.
+4. Download the enhanced 4K version.

-## Features
-- Automatic AI upscaling
-- 4K quality output
-- Dark modern UI

 ## License
-MIT License — 2025 Franz Joshua Magdapat
+MIT License © 2025 Franz Joshua Magdapat